cucumber/common/gherkin-utils/README.md

 ### pretty(gherkinDocument: messages.GherkinDocument, syntax: 'gherkin' | 'markdown')

-This function takes a GherkinDocument as input and returns a pretty-printed representatio in Gherkin or Markdown.
+This function takes a GherkinDocument as input and returns a pretty-printed representation in Gherkin or Markdown.

 ### GherkinDocumentWalker class